alisterg/vita/README.md

 ## infra.yml

 This is an AWS SAM template.
-It creates a CloudFormation stack containing a DynamoDB table and IAM role to access it.
+It creates a CloudFormation stack containing all the infrastructure necessary.

 Ensure you have an AWS account and credentials to access it via the CLI.

 1. `sam package -t infra.yml`
 2. `sam deploy -t infra.yml --stack-name MyStackName --capabilities CAPABILITY_IAM`

-`sam deploy --guided` if the above does not work
+`sam deploy -t infra.yml --guided` if the above does not work

 ## App details